syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### Display selection when ItemTemplate contains image

-When `ItemTemplate` contains only image, then the selection color will not be visible in the view when select an image.
+When `ItemTemplate` contains only images, then the selection color will not be visible in the view when an image is selected.
 To see selection, add any layout such as `Grid` or `StackLayout` above the image, and set margin or padding to it.

 {% tabs %}
 {% highlight xaml %}